ad-kmt/java-multi-threading/notes/multi-threading-general/Multi_Threading_General_Concepts.md

 ## Race Condition

 A race condition is a concurrency issue that occurs in a multithreaded or multiprocess environment when two or more threads or processes attempt to access and modify shared data simultaneously, leading to unpredictable and incorrect results.

+## Contention

+Contention refers to a situation where multiple threads are competing for the same shared resources, such as locks, memory, or CPU time.
+High contention occurs when many threads try to access the same resource simultaneously, leading to increased waiting times and reduced overall performance.